 How can I get to the Amtrak train station on CAT?

-Route 29 W. Gwinnett services the Amtrak station on various trips throughout the day.
+Route 29 W. Gwinnett/Cloverdale services the Amtrak station on various trips throughout the day.

 Visit our Maps & Schedules section for the latest passenger schedules.

 I’ve never ridden the bus before.
 What are some tips to aid me in my trip planning?

-- Figure out which bus to take, what time to catch it, and where to pick it up by using the CAT App (available for FREE through Google Play and Apple iTunes), Google Trip Planner or other travel apps.
+- Figure out which bus to take, what time to catch it, and where to pick it up by using the CAT App (available for free through Google Play and Apple iTunes), Google Trip Planner.

 - Be at the bus stop at least five minutes before the bus is scheduled to arrive.